hamshif/wield-data/README.md

-# wield-data
+# data-wielder
-Super project (git submodule) creating and analyzing data in distributed environments.
+A Super project creating and analyzing data in distributed environments.

-This is a super repository for use in cloud data projects such as datalake It's used to version control code in different languages and frameworks organized in independent repositories
+This is a super repository (git submodule) for use in cloud data projects such as datalake It's used to version control code in different languages and frameworks organized in independent repositories

 Git